wesleycamargo/azure-docs.pt-br/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 <properties
- pageTitle="Soluções pré-configuradas do Azure IoT | Microsoft Azure" description="Uma descrição das soluções pré-configuradas IoT Azure e sua arquitetura com links para recursos adicionais." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure IoT preconfigured solutions | Microsoft Azure" description="A description of the Azure IoT preconfigured solutions and their architecture with links to additional resources." services="" suite="iot-suite" documentationCenter=""